How Taking Your Time Can Equal More Birds on an Upland Hunt.

-Mostly use the opportunity to listen for the telltale chirps that grouse make right before they flush, as it can give you an indication of where they will show up and which direction you should start mounting your shotgun.
-But also use your eyes to scan the cover around you; you might just spot one before it even takes wing.
+Mostly use the opportunity to listen for the telltale chirps that grouse make right before they flush.
+It can give you an indication of where they will show up and which direction you should start mounting your shotgun.
+Remember to use your eyes to scan the cover around you.
+You might just spot one before it even takes wing.

 Making the Most of the Pause

 How much should you stop throughout the day?
-It’s a fine balance because you still want to cover some ground, but don’t want to move too fast either.
-Ideally, pause for a five to eight second count every 30 yards (or whatever your maximum effective shooting range is).
+It’s a fine balance.
+You want to cover some ground, but don’t want to move too fast.
+Pause for a five to eight second count every 30 yards, or whatever your maximum effective shooting range is.
 That way, if you were too far away from a bird to flush it on one pause, you may be close enough on the next.
 If you come across a pretty barren stretch where you don’t expect to see birds, you can skip some pauses or move faster to offset the time you spend in high-quality covers.

 There are all kinds of upland hunting techniques.
 If you add this one to your bag of tricks, you’ll have a better chance of having a grouse dinner next fall.